- Student Health & Counseling Services

 Anxiety Management Tips and Resources for Covid-19

 - Make extra time for self-care.
-Times of higher stress require us to be more intentional about taking care of ourselves.
+Times of higher stress require us to be more intentional about taking care of ourselves - and every transition is stressful.
 Remember basic healthy coping strategies such as developing a routine, spending time outside, exercising, getting enough sleep, eating regularly and staying hydrated, and focusing on things other than this disease.

 - Notice when you are feeling anxious, and take small steps to regulate yourself, such as: